EPICmynamesBG/slack-potluck/README.md

 - [x] Announce meetups
 - [x] Manage (edit, delete) Meetups
 - [x] OAuth2 multi-instance installation support
+- [x] Separate general "Notes" option on the signup sheet (different from food item note)
+- [x] Multi-Select or list "Includes" feature for signup sheet to indicate that "My signup also includes Person A, B, C, where Person A may be another Slack user, but persons B, C may not be"

 ## Future Versions
 ### Possible Features/Improvements